-How do I have a successful visit to Andersonville?
+How can I make sure I have a great visit to Andersonville?

 Be on your BEST behavior!

 B - Be Respectful.
 This place is important.
 Fathers, brothers, and sons died and are buried here.
-You will treat everything with care because the monuments and cemetery represent family.
-Low voices and quiet walking lets everyone learn.
+Treat everything with care because the monuments and cemetery represent family.
+Low voices and quiet walking shows respect and lets everyone learn.

 E - Earthworks Are Original.
 Those interesting grassy mounds around the cannons are 150 years old.
-You will protect them by NOT walking on them.
+Protect and preserve them for others to see by NOT walking on them.

 S - Shoes on the Ground.
-You will not climb on monuments, cannons, headstones, or structures.
+Do not climb or sit on headstones, cannons, monuments, or structures.

 T - Trust.
-As a Junior Ranger, you are trusted to follow the rules.
-You are a steward or guardian of national parks.
-You will follow the rules and help others to be safe.
+As a Junior Ranger, you are trusted to be a steward or guardian of national parks.
+Follow the rules and help others to be safe.